constantineshovel/randomscripts/README.md

 ### Usage
 Scripts are designed to be standalone.
 Clone the repo and run the specific utility needed for your workflow.
 No complex installation required.

+## Tools

+INUE: The ArcPY version of INUE [ArcPy]
+FOGU: Basic Burned Area Analysis based on multispectral imagery.
+Burn Severity based on Keeley et al. 2009 [ArcPy] IC and Watershed: Calculates the IC index proposed by Borselli et al 2008 and delineates the watersheds...
+[ArcPy]